DSpace-Labs/angular2-ui-prototype/README.md

 Here's how you can install the current prototype:

  - `npm install` Installs local dependencies.
- - `npm run dep` Installs [global dependencies](https://docs.npmjs.com/getting-started/installing-npm-packages-globally) (allowing them to be used from commandline)
+ - `npm run global` Installs [global dependencies](https://docs.npmjs.com/getting-started/installing-npm-packages-globally) (allowing them to be used from commandline)
  - `npm run build` Builds the project. *Required when typescript is changed.*
  - `npm run watch` Builds, runs, and watches for changes to build again.
 Visit http://localhost:3000/
      - Alternatively, `npm run test` Runs node server and starts chrome in app mode with web security disabled.
 Visit http://localhost:3000/